merrafelice/merrafelice.github.io/index.md

 ## About Me

+*Welcome!* I am Felice Antonio Merra.
+I am working as a Science Manager at Cognism.com leading a team of 5+ scientists.

-*Welcome!* I am Felice Antonio Merra an Applied Scientist II at Amazon.com working on Information Retrieval, Recommender Systems and Netural Language Processing for Amazon Search.
+Before joining Cognism, I have been working for 3 years as an Applied Scientist at Amazon.com working on Generative AI (Rufus and AmazonQ), Information Retrieval (Amazon Search), Recommender Systems and Natural Language Processing.

 I graduated as Ph.D. cum laude defending a Ph.D.
 Thesis on Adversarial Machine Learning in Recommender Systems at Department of Electrical Engineering and Information Technology, Polytechnic University of Bari [@PolibaOfficial](https://twitter.com/PolibaOfficial) supervised by Prof. Tommaso Di Noia.